 - Increased risk of losing control of the vehicle

-- Crash severity and increased injuries
+- Crash severity and injuries will increase

 - Increased stopping time

 - Vehicle airbags and other crash safety measures become less effective

 Additional economic risks include higher insurance rates, increased wear and tear on your car, poor fuel consumption, and amassing points on your driving record.